ably77/gloo-platform-argo-rollouts-blog/README.md

 # Getting Started with Gloo Platform and Argo Rollouts

+## Introduction
+In modern software development, the ability to deploy applications swiftly and seamlessly is an important competitive advantage.
+This is where Argo Rollouts truly shines.
+By harnessing the power of Argo Rollouts, organizations can ensure a smooth and controlled transition from one version of an application to the next, minimizing downtime and reducing the risk of disruptions.
+This level of precision not only enhances the end-user experience but also bolsters an organization's reliability and reputation.
+Furthermore, Argo Rollouts empowers teams to adopt advanced deployment strategies like canary releases and blue-green deployments, allowing for safe experimentation with new features and configurations.
+The result?
+Faster innovation cycles, higher customer satisfaction, and ultimately, a stronger market position for the organization.

+At Solo.io, we've integrated Argo Rollouts' traffic management capabilities with Gloo Platform's advanced routing mechanisms through a supported plugin.
+This integration is a testament to our dedication to empowering organizations with the tools they need to succeed in the ever-evolving landscape of Kubernetes deployments.
+This blog provides a comprehensive guide on how to install, use, and implement various patterns for progressive delivery using Argo Rollouts and Gloo Platform.

 ## Prerequisites
 - K8s cluster deployed
 - Gloo Platform installed and configured on a single cluster